5Sigma/codex/docs/index.md

 ## Complicating markdown for technical writing

-There are some additions to markdown to help mitigate its limited styling like [CommonMark](https://commonmark.org/) and [Github Flavored Markdown](https://github.github.com/gfm/).
+There are some additions to markdown to help mitigate its limited styling like [CommonMark](https://commonmark.org/) and [GitHub Flavored Markdown](https://github.github.com/gfm/).
 These are helpful but don't go far enough.

 Codex makes a choice, good or bad, to add additional complexity to markdown to